aayushmishra321/Netflix_Homepage/README.md

 # Netflix_Homepage
-I'm excited to announce that I have successfully completed my third task as a Web Developer Intern at Bharat Intern!

 For this project, I developed a homepage for Netflix.
 This task allowed me to further refine my web development skills and gain more experience in creating visually appealing and functional web pages.